secretstartups/handbook/business-technology/data-team/data-quality/index.html.md

 ## Data Quality System Components

-The Data Quality System is composed of **Scorecards**, which help us monitor problems over time, and **Detection Rules**, which locate specific known problems with data.
+The Data Quality System is composed of **Scorecards**, which help people monitor problems over time, and **Detection Rules**, which locate specific known problems with data.

 - **Data Quality Scorecard** - The Data Quality Scorecard is a dashboard used by Data Customers and Data Creators.
 The Dashboard displays the overall quality of a subject area as measured by the status of individual Detection Rules for the subject area.
 Specific and indepdendent Data Quality Scorecards can and will be created for specific purposes.
 For example, we are actively developing a "Data Quality Scorecard - Product Usage Data" and anticipate developing a separate "Data Quality Scorecard - Zuora" to measure quality of our Zuora billing system.